CEO Summit 2026

 Vittoria Shortt

-Vittoria is the Chief Executive Officer and Managing Director of ASB Bank, a role she has held since February 2018.
-Leading a team of more than 6,500 people, Vittoria is focused on accelerating progress for all New Zealanders.
-This includes considering the social, environmental and financial wellbeing of ASB’s customers and communities and builds on its 178-year history in supporting a more resilient and sustainable New Zealand.
+Vittoria Shortt has been Chief Executive Officer and Managing Director of ASB Bank since February 2018, leading a team of more than 6,500 people.
+She is committed to accelerating progress for all New Zealanders, focusing on the social, environmental, and financial wellbeing of customers and communities, while building on ASB’s 178-year history of resilience and sustainability.

 Sean Fitzpatrick